 Texas Insurance Attorney for Policyholder Rights

 LeMaster & Ahmed PLLC has been fighting for the rights of policyholders for more than two decades.
 Ms. Ahmed and Ms. LeMaster are tenacious insurance lawyers who will stop at nothing to ensure your provider is held accountable.
-Whether you are a business or individual, you can trust the attorneys at LeMaster & Ahmed PLLC.
+Whether you are a business or individual, you can trust the insurance claim attorneys at LeMaster & Ahmed PLLC.

 Call (888) 306-2119 to schedule a consultation.
 We have offices in The Woodlands and Plano, but represent people throughout the state of Texas including Collin County, Dallas County, Montgomery County and Harris County.